 Our MA in esports is a cutting-edge course designed to give you the skill set needed to work within a growing number of jobs in this flourishing industry.

-Studying under internationally renowned course leaders at Digital Institute London, you’ll learn exciting new skills that will enable you to fully immerse yourself in the esports ecosystem.
+Studying under internationally renowned course leaders at Staffordshire University London, you’ll learn exciting new skills that will enable you to fully immerse yourself in the esports ecosystem.